Marietta Divorce Law

 Don’t go to court without an attorney, especially if the other party has counsel, you will probably not be happy with the outcome nor how you are treated by the system.
 There is a multitude of elements to consider in a divorce from the division of property and assets to the custody of the children.
 There are procedures for transferring the home and retirement accounts, and there are significant considerations when determining visitation and custody.

 The first step in the divorce process is deciding if you are emotionally and financially ready for the process and how you wish to approach the process.
 Many times you hear of a contested and uncontested divorce.
 This simply means how much of a fight is the process going to be.
-It is recommended if the if the parties can negotiate a mutual agreement that they can live with, that is what they should do; it will always be less expensive both emotionally and financially.
+It is recommended if the parties can negotiate a mutual agreement that they can live with, that is what they should do; it will always be less expensive both emotionally and financially.
 This is what is called an uncontested matter or uncontested Divorce, one that simply does not involve litigation.
 The Law Offices of Sean R. Whitworth offers uncontested Divorce services which includes providing proper documentation and filing your divorce for a low fee.
 Uncontested Divorce is only recommended if you are 100% certain that you are clear on all subjects such as asset division and debt occurred during the marriage.
 Most of the time uncontested Divorce is not recommended when young children are involved as this tends to require litigation.